Updated: January 2022

 - complete an application which includes a medical reference signed by your physician

 - attend an orientation program

-- receive a medical clearance from SBUMC Employee Health Service
+- receive a medical clearance from SBUH Employee Health Service

 All volunteers will be recruited and assigned in accord with the State University of New York's equal opportunity, affirmative action, and labor relations policies without regard to sex, race, religion, national origin, age, physical disability, or marital status.

-If you have additional questions about the Stony Brook University Hospital Volunteer program call (631) 444-2610 or send e-mail to Kathleen.Kress@stonybrookmedicine.edu.
+Please note that volunteer services will not accept walk-in correspondence or applications.
+If you have additional questions about the Stony Brook University Hospital Volunteer program call (631) 444-2610 or e-mail firstname.lastname@example.org.